ashwathim/ashwathim.github.io/index.md

-Experimenting and exploring crosections between technology and literature
+Experimenting and exploring cross sections between technology and literature